react-native-elements/react-native-elements/website/versioned_docs/version-2.0.4/contributing.md

 When someone posts an issue, a maintainer might not be able to respond right away.
 Or a person may post and issue that has incomplete information.
-As a contributor you can help by answering the issue yourself if you know the cause of it, or help the maintainers by making sure that all the information necessary to validate the issue is there.
+As a contributor you can help by answering the issue yourself if you know the cause of it, or help the maintainers by making sure all the information necessary to validate the issue is there.

 ## Improving the Documentation